LarsniPlayz/Music/README.md

 # Music
-this is the song we use on our server
+this is the songs we use on our server feel free to use this for your Private Server with the link below

+raw.githubusercontent.com/LarsniPlayz/Music/master/sfx